maizzle/tailwindcss-box-shadow/README.md

   [![License][license-shield]][license]
 </div>

+## Deprecation notice

+This plugin has been archived and is no longer maintained.

+Use [`tailwindcss-preset-email`](https://github.com/maizzle/tailwindcss-preset-email/tree/main) instead, which includes this plugin and others, and is actively maintained.

+---

 This is a Tailwind CSS plugin that generates `shadow` utilities exactly as they are defined in the config - that is, without CSS variables.